cccbr/runningatower/content/docs/090-buildingateam/index.md

 A draft constitution may be available.

-Further information can be found at [Guidance notes - ringers and churches](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf), a document written by The Guild of Clerical Ringers.

 ### Bell Fund

 If tower funds are held in a PCC restricted bell fund, that should be reviewed.
 The bellringers (not the PCC) should have the ability to amend the restrictions at the AGM by a majority vote.